Post Overview: A Helpful Itinerary for 1 Day in Portland, Oregon

 Stormbreaker is a crowd-favorite among local Portlanders for their hoppy IPAs, memorable ciders and great outdoor seating.
 Founded in 2013, this beloved Portland brewery now boasts two lively locations but I’m partial to the Mississippi location.
 Enjoy a cold glass of cider or an IPA with traditional pub fare (the nachos are worth mention).

-One Day in Portland Itinerary, two options for the evening:
+One Day in Portland (Evening Itinerary)

 Option A: Head over to the Alberta Arts District